 I’ve written about why I travel and the kinds of places I travel to (mainly vibrant cities and dramatic landscapes) – then it occurred to me that I should write about how I travel, specifically how I budget for travel.

-The driving force is a strong desire for experiences.
-I want to experience the best of a place I go to – to be immersed in it, to be seeing it all, feeling it, tasting it.
+The driving force I have is a strong desire for experiences.
+I want to experience the best of a place I go to – to be immersed in it; to see it all; to feel it; taste it.
 Sometimes, those experiences are expensive, so to be able to afford to indulge in experiences, I cut back in other areas.
 I call this ‘Smart Indulgence’.

 My travels might look extravagant from the photos on Instagram, but it is often less glamorous behind the scenes!